Aperture-Finance/uniswap-v3-automation-sdk/README.md

 success Using linked package for "@aperture_finance/uniswap-v3-automation-sdk".
 ```

-4. After make changes on current repo, you will need to build again
+4. After make changes on current repo, you will need to run `yarn build` again

 5. Use unlink to clean up the soft link